psy0rz/admute/README.md

 ### Configure webcam

+Look in ./run for an example of the exposure and focus settings.

  * Point your webcam on the screen in a fixed way.
 Make sure it cant move after you've learned it to recognize ads.
  * Disable auto exposure and auto focus.
  * Make sure to adjust the exposure so the ADS icon is cleary visible and not too bright.
- * It doesnt matter if its a bit out of focus, but its important the focus stays fixed.
+ * It doesnt matter if its a bit out of focus, but its important the focus stays fixed and the white/yellow is visible.
  * Also make sure the Skip button in the lower right is visible.

 ### Edit config.py